 Without biomechanical analysis, this looks like another well-bred horse from a top stable winning easily on debut.
 Happens regularly.

 With stride analysis, it’s freakish.
-Readers: take note.
+Take note.

-The question is how that stride profile holds—or changes—when connections step him up beyond 7+ furlongs into aerobic racing territory.
+The question is how that stride profile holds—or changes—when connections step him up beyond 7 furlongs into aerobic racing territory.

 Of all the 2-year-olds analysed in 2025, Extremely Zain is the standout.
 Watch closely.